Amount of weekly benefits

 Any EI benefit amounts paid or payable to you may be affected if your business generates earnings, including earnings you receive from profits or commissions, while you are in receipt of benefits.

-If you have self-employed earnings from services performed, they are allocated to the week or weeks when the services were performed.
+If you have self-employment earnings from services performed, they are allocated to the week or weeks when the services were performed.

-If you have self-employed earnings from a transaction, they are allocated as follows:
+If you have self-employment earnings from a transaction, including farming earnings, they are allocated as follows:

 - the week the transaction occurred; or